HolyBlackCat/cpp-tutorials/why_mingw.md

 ## MinGW ABI vs MSVC ABI

-MinGW and MSVC are incompatible.
-They use different standard libraries.
+MinGW ABI and MSVC ABI are incompatible.
 Libraries compiled with one can't be used with another (except perhaps for some C (not C++) libraries).

 If you're using GCC or MSVC, you have no choice.